astropy/astropy/docs/getting_started.rst

 ============================

-Plotting images as bitmaps or contours should be done via the usual matplotlib methods such as :meth:`~wcsaxes.wcsaxes.WCSAxes.imshow` or :meth:`~wcsaxes.wcsaxes.WCSAxes.contour`.
+Plotting images as bitmaps or contours should be done via the usual matplotlib methods such as :meth:`~matplotlib.axes.Axes.imshow` or :meth:`~matplotlib.axes.Axes.contour`.
 For example, to plot the data from the file read in `Initialization`_, you can do:

 .. plot::